-Karlsruhe Institute of Technology (KIT) has, as part of the implementation of the Bologna Process for the establishment of a European Higher Education Area, decided to provide a Master's degree as the regular certificate at the end of its university studies.
-KIT therefore sees the consecutive Bachelor's and Master's degree programs offered as an overall concept with a consecutive curriculum.
-Students from other universities, who fulfill the requirements to study in KIT's Master's program in Geophysics, are equally admitted.
+Karlsruhe Institute of Technology (KIT) has, as part of the implementation of the Bologna Process for the establishment of a European Higher Education Area, decided to provide a master's degree as the regular certificate at the end of its university studies.
+KIT therefore sees the consecutive bachelor's and master's degree programs offered as an overall concept with a consecutive curriculum.
+Students from other universities, who fulfill the requirements to study in KIT's master's program in geophysics, are equally admitted.

-The Study and Examination Regulations (SPO) of the Master's program in Geophysics define a number of 120 ECTS (European Credit Transfer System) credits for the successful completion of the Master's program.
+The Study and Examination Regulations (SPO) of the master's program in geophysics define a number of 120 ECTS (European Credit Transfer System) credits for the successful completion of the master's program.
 Quality assurance is provided by a compulsory thesis, with a working time of six months, awarded with 30 ECTS credits.
 The regular study duration is four terms (two years) including the thesis.

-After completing the Master's examination, a "Master of Science (M.Sc.)" degree is awarded by KIT.
+After completing the master's examination, a "Master of Science (M. Sc.)" is awarded by KIT.

 Topics studied are grouped into subjects and those are divided into modules.
 All modules are listed in the section 'Modules' within this module handbook.
 With this prologue we provide information that goes beyond the content of the module descriptions.
-All information refers to the German version of the Study and Examination Regulations (SPO), as of 06.08.2020 https://www.gpi.kit.edu/english/288.php

-Both the German SPO which is legally binding and the English translation (not legally binding) can be found on the web page of our Geophysics Master's program:
+All information refers to the German version of the Study and Examination Regulations (SPO), as of 20.09.2015.
+Both, the German SPO which is legally binding and the English translation (not legally binding) can be found on the web page of our Geophysics Master's program: